crackalamoo/bardgpt/README.md

 3. `python tokens.py` to convert the preprocessed tokens into a format that can be directly used in the model.
 4. `python model.py` to train the model on the training data and produce sample generated poems.

+### Hugging Face Instructions
+If you don't want to train the model, there is a pretrained bard model available on Hugging Face at [crackalamoo/bardgpt](https://huggingface.co/crackalamoo/bardgpt).
+To run this pretrained model, simply download the repository and run `python model.py --load`.

 ### Google Colab Instructions
 In addition to these files, there is a file `colab-model.ipynb` that has a similar function to `model.py` but should be used to train the model on Google Colab in order to access the GPU.
 Here are instructions for doing this:
 1. Run `download.py`, `preprocess.py`, and `tokens.py` locally.